ryanjeffares/Bex/docs.md

 # Installation and Including
 You must only include the `Bex.h` file to use the library, as all class and function declarations are there.
-You can simply upload all source files to your current project (there are no additional dependencies) and include with `#include "Bex.h"` or add the library to your Bela's include path:
+You can copy all source files to your current project (there are no additional dependencies) and include:

 <ol>
 <li>
-SSH into the Bela and make a directory for Bex. </br>
+SSH into the Bela and make a directory for Bex in your project. </br>
 ```
 ssh root@192.168.7.2
-mkdir -p /usr/local/include/Bex/
+mkdir -p Bela/projects/<your-project-name>/Bex/
 ```
 </li>
 <li>